wltaylor/LkMendoEfoSynWrr/README.md

 ### Dependencies
 Releases of this code are stored in the following Zenodo repository: [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.10453082.svg)](https://doi.org/10.5281/zenodo.10453082)
 Larger input data files and results are stored in the following Zenodo repository: [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.10453068.svg)](https://doi.org/10.5281/zenodo.10453068)
-The data from these files should be downloaded to the 'inp' and 'results' sub-repos respectively
+The data from these files should be downloaded to the 'inp' and 'results' sub-repos respectively for full code functionality.
 ### Installing
 Requires standard Python modules:
 * pandas